No products in the cart.

 2. Mental Practice

-Mental practice involves visualizing yourself performing a movement that you want to perform.
-The practice is all in your head and requires no actual movement.
+Mental practice involves visualizing yourself performing a movement that you want to improve.
+This practice is all in your head and requires no actual movement.
+Therefore, this mental practice is accessible for survivors with all ability levels, including those with stroke paralysis.

-Although you aren’t doing the movements in reality, the mental practice still helps activate neuroplasticity and rewire the brain.
-Then, when you couple mental practice with physical therapy (i.e. paralysis exercises), you can see incredible benefits.
+Although you aren’t doing the movements physically, mental practice still helps activate neuroplasticity and rewire the brain.
+Then, when you couple mental practice with physical therapy (i.e. paralysis exercises), you can see greater benefits.

 3. Electrical Stimulation

-Another stroke paralysis treatment with plenty of research behind it is electrical stimulation.
-When gentle electric currents are applied to the affected muscles, it helps the muscles contract and initiates movement.
+Another well-researched stroke paralysis treatment is electrical stimulation.
+When gentle electrical currents are applied to the affected muscles through electrodes, it helps the muscles contract and helps initiate movement.
+This stimulation to the muscles, nerves, and brain encourages the rewiring of neural pathways.

-And when you combine electrical stimulation with stroke exercises, it’s even more effective.
+When you combine electrical stimulation with stroke exercises, it’s even more effective.
+Electrical stimulation can even be used to help manage foot drop and to address muscle atrophy after stroke.

-As you can see, many of these treatments should be combined for the best results.
-Ask your therapists if electrical stimulation would benefit you, and be sure to have them guide you before trying this on your own at home.
+As you can see, many of these treatments can and should be combined for the best results.
+Ask your therapists if electrical stimulation would benefit you and be sure to have them guide you before trying this on your own.

-Acupuncture gets mixed results, but it’s definitely an option to consider.
+Acupuncture often gets mixed results, but recent research has shown that this can be an effective option for some survivors with hemiplegia.
 This treatment involves the insertion of thin needles into specific points and meridians on the body.

 When electrical stimulation is applied to the needles (“electroacupuncture”) it provides a host of stimulation for your brain and body to process.
 As you can imagine, combining electroacupuncture with physiotherapy or an effective home exercise program can seriously pack a punch.